 Project 3: Nanotechnology and Multi-level Governance

 What do we understand about the institutional capacity and regulatory styles of federal systems, supranational regimes, and international institutions that shape the governance of the environmental effects of emerging technologies?
 This project focuses on challenges to effective and responsive environmental governance posed by the emergence of a wide array of novel nanotechnologies in the global marketplace.
-It engages a range of scholarly perspectives on environmental governance in North American, European, and international contexts, with authors focusing on overarching lessons obtained from decades of regulatory response to the environmental and health effects of earlier technologies (e.g., synthetic pesticides, genetically modified organisms).
-In doing so, the project utilizes and expands on the theoretical framework of multilevel governance and inform policy discussions concerning the governance of emerging technologies.
+It engages a range of scholarly perspectives on environmental governance in North American, European, and international contexts, with authors focusing on overarching lessons obtained from decades of regulatory response to the environmental and health effects of earlier technologies (e.g. genetically modified organisms).
+In doing so, the project identifies political factors critical to the governance of emerging technologies.